-3 Tips For Using Wax On Your Wooden Beehive
+3 Reasons to Use Wax On Your Wooden Beehive

-There are an estimated 212,000 beekeepers in the U.S. Most beekeepers build artificial hives for bees out of wood, using beehive wax to protect it.
-Keep reading to learn three facts about using beehive wax to create a colony in your own backyard.
+There are an estimated 125,000 beekeepers in the U.S. Most beekeepers build artificial hives for bees out of wood, using beehive wax to protect the hive.
+Keep reading to learn three reasons to use beehive wax to create a colony in your own backyard.

 Beehive wax is a combination of paraffin wax and microcrystalline wax.
 Paraffin wax is a petroleum wax derived from crude oil.
 It is a versatile wax type that is colorless and odorless.
 Microcrystalline wax is another petroleum wax derived from crude oil.
 It is flexible and acts as a binder to stick to the wooden hive.

 Using a paraffin and microcrystalline wax blend to coat your beehive is a more natural and chemical-free approach to beekeeping.
 Although paint and stain can do a decent job of protecting a beehive from the elements, these manufactured products may expose your bees to strong chemicals, which can be detrimental to their well-being.

 Coating the wood hive in wax both preserves the wood and helps protect the bees from diseases.
 Protecting bees from disease is very important since many bee colonies are starting to die off.
 Bees are also more likely to accept a wax-coated hive than a painted or stained hive.